Robert Louis Stevenson: Holidays in Swanston

+Lighthouse inspections

-Each year during the holidays, Stevenson travelled to inspect the family's engineering works: to Anstruther and Wick in 1868, with his father on his official tour of Orkney and Shetland islands lighthouses in 1869, and for three weeks to the island of Erraid in 1870.
+Each year during his university holidays, Stevenson also travelled to inspect the family's engineering works.
+In 1868 this took him to Anstruther and for a stay of six weeks in Wick, Caithness, where his family was building a sea wall and had previously built a lighthouse.
+He was to return to Wick several times over his lifetime and included it in his travel writings.
+He also accompanied his father on his official tour of Orkney and Shetland islands lighthouses in 1869 and spent three weeks on the island of Erraid in 1870.
 He enjoyed the travels more for the material they gave for his writing than for any engineering interest.
 The voyage with his father pleased him because a similar journey of Walter Scott with Robert Stevenson had provided the inspiration for Scott's 1822 novel The Pirate.
 In April 1871, Stevenson notified his father of his decision to pursue a life of letters.
 Though the elder Stevenson was naturally disappointed, the surprise cannot have been great, and Stevenson's mother reported that he was "wonderfully resigned" to his son's choice.
 To provide some security, it was agreed that Stevenson should read law (again at Edinburgh University) and be called to the Scottish bar.
 In his 1887 poetry collection Underwoods, Stevenson muses on his having turned from the family profession: